garden-io/garden/docs/reference/module-types/terraform.md

 # Defaults to the value set in the provider config.
 autoApply: null

-# The names of any services that this service depends on at runtime, and the names of any tasks that should be
-# executed before this service is deployed.
-dependencies: []

-# Specify the path to the working directory root—i.e. where your Terraform files are—relative to the module root.
+# Specify the path to the working directory root—i.e. where your Terraform files are—relative to the config directory.
 root: .

 # The version of Terraform to use.
 Defaults to the version set in the provider config.